 Attendance during the Internship—All interns should

-- Attend all scheduled school meetings and in-services unless otherwise arranged with the mentor teacher and college supervisor.
+- Attend all scheduled school meetings and in-services unless otherwise arranged with the mentor teacher and university supervisor.

 - Follow school policy regarding arrival time and required time on the school campus.
-Observe the vacation days of the assigned school, not Calvin College.
+Observe the vacation days of the assigned school, not Calvin University.

-- Interviewing Time: The teacher intern is allowed up to 2 days for teaching interviews throughout the semester.
-This must be pre-arranged in consultation with the mentor teacher and college supervisor and used for interviewing purposes only.
+- Interviewing Time: The teacher intern is allowed up to two days for teaching interviews throughout the semester.
+This must be pre-arranged in consultation with the mentor teacher and university supervisor and used for interviewing purposes only.

 - Absences: Interns should determine a procedure with their mentor teacher for dealing with unavoidable absences.
 Know the necessary phone numbers and calling-in times.